Ashes814/Ashes814/README.md

 - Created thematic maps of automotive sales network with *QGIS*.
 - Developed scripts to process spatial data with *Pyqgis*.
 - Managed geodatabase of automotive sales network with Python and SQL.
-- Crawled information from different websites related to automotive sales networks with *scrapy.*
+- Crawled information from different websites related to automotive sales networks with *scrapy*.

 ## **Internship of Education**